 The overall infrastructure of Malaysia is one of the most developed in Asia.
 With the aim of developing Malaysia into a medical tourism destination, 5% of the government social sector development budget is spent on healthcare.

 Malaysia is a member of the Association of Southeast Asian Nations (ASEAN).
 In Malaysia, general medical and IVD devices are regulated by the Medical Device Authority (MDA) of the Ministry of Health.
-The regulatory framework is based on the Medical Device Act 2012 (Act 737) and Medical Device Regulations 2012.
+The regulatory framework is based on the Malaysian Medical Device Act 2012 (Act 737) opens in a new window and Medical Device Regulations 2012.
 The legislation came into effect on July 1, 2013.
 Prior to that time, there was a voluntary registration system in place.